BaptisteCrouzet/DarkTheme-The-New/README.md

 - Distinct colors for **additions, deletions, and modifications, making diff reading a breeze**.
 This is particularly useful for developers who work with Git and other version control systems on a regular basis.
 - Excellent text readability across various widgets and status bars.
 I've ensured that every piece of text, whether it's in the editor or in a widget, is clear and easy to read.
 - Special attention to **Git-related activities and error highlighting** just because it's important to quickly spot changes and errors in your code, so these aspects stand out.
+- Nice colors on your terminal, your notification center and quick access modal.

 ## Preview 📸